hkpeaks/peaks-consolidation/README.md

-## Peaks Query (Filter, GroupBy, JoinTable, OrderBy) for Giant Table
+## Peaks Query for Denormization Superhighway UpTo 10 Billion Rows

 Peaks Query is fast and flexible.
 Here's an example of a script file:-

-Select{1000MillionRows.csv | Ledger(L30..L70)}
+Filter{Master.csv | Product(500..599) ~ Master}

-GroupBy{Ledger, Account, DC, Currency => SUM(Base_Amount) ~ Table}
+JoinTable{10000M-Fact.csv | Quantity, Unit_Price => InnerJoin(Master)Multiply(Amount) ~ Result-JoinTable-10000M.csv}

-WriteFile{Table ~ Result-CombineQueries.csv}
+Where 1M = 1 Million Rows

-The complete processing time takes only 75 seconds (13.3 Million Rows / Second) on a desktop PC with 8 cores and 32GB of memory with a file size of 67.2GB (0.9 GB / Second).
+The complete processing time takes only 404 seconds (24.7 Million Rows / Second) on a desktop PC with 8 cores and 32GB of memory with a file size of 231GB (0.57 GB / Second).
 After you have compared this result with other software such as Pandas, Spark, DuckDB and Polars, you will understand the capabilities of the Peaks.

 ## Download Pre-release of Peaks v23.05.18